OscarSaharoy/lastdl/README.md

     ls -t "$HOME/Downloads" | head -n 1

-You can use it like this, its really easily to manipulate your latest download.
+You can use it like this, its really easy to manipulate the latest download.

     $ lastdl
     /home/oscar/Downloads/photos-20230613.WxJw9t3d.zip.part